ordina-ncore/ordina-ncore.github.io/README.md

     - After making changes in the blog run, the blog is automatically rebuilt

 ## Setting up Jekyll on your Mac or Linux
+You need to have at least Ruby 2.4.0 installed.
 ### Installing on Mac
-You need to have at least Ruby 2.4.0 installed, this can be easily accomplished by using [rbenv](https://github.com/rbenv/rbenv) since Ruby is typically outdated in version managers.
+Installing Ruby can easily be accomplished by using [rbenv](https://github.com/rbenv/rbenv) since Ruby is typically outdated in version managers.

 Execute the following commands:

+    # Install rbenv
     $ brew install rbenv ruby-build

     # Add rbenv to bash so that it loads every time you open a terminal